Be gentle with the moving parts, hold the camera only at the bottom (See 'Handling Precautions' below).

 3. Connect a display

-If desired, connect a HDMI and/or display.
-If your display doesn’t support the output resolution of the camera you can read the article How do I change the HDMI or SDI output resolution of my camera? to know how to change the resolution (with the IR remote control, the rotary switch at the bottom of the camera, from the camera's web gui, the OSD, by commands...)
+If desired, connect a HDMI display.
+If your display doesn’t support the output resolution of the camera you can read the article How do I change the HDMI or SDI output resolution of my camera? to know how to change the resolution (with the IR remote control, the rotary switch ("System Select" at the rear of the camera), from the camera's web gui, the OSD, by commands...)

 Using the original USB cable, you can connect the camera to a laptop for videoconference for instance (In that case please note that the camera has not control by itself over the quality, it is completely depending on the computer/VC software for its output.
 If a specific resolution has to be forced, contact us)